By Christine Chu

 Angel investors invest in the early stages of a start-up, during seed rounds and Series A rounds of financing.
 There are also Super Angels who invest sums north of $500k on Series A and above.
 Many ultra-high-net-worth angel investors also opt to invest through family offices.
 This often goes under the radar by entrepreneurs, but family offices are actually a powerhouse in investing and capital markets.

-Angel investments fill a space in between funds from friends and family, and more formal venture capital funds.
+Angel investments can be categorized somewhere in between funding from your personal network and formal capital from a group.
 Angel investors can invest purely for profit, or to make an impact on causes and industries that they’re passionate about.
 Sustainable farming, education, and healthcare start-ups are just some of the possibilities.

 In addition to funding, angel investors are often able to benefit budding startup founders with their advice and strategic expertise.
 Because many angel investors have held executive positions at large corporations, they bring years of experience to the table.
 As reported by a Harvard study, startups funded by angels have a higher chance of survival in part due to this advantage.